lindell/multi-gitter/README.md

   -g, --base-url string         Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
 Or the url to a self-hosted GitLab instance.
   -B, --branch string           The name of the branch where changes are committed. (default "multi-gitter-branch") -m, --commit-message string   The commit message.
 Will default to title + body if none is set.
-  -C, --concurrent int          The maximum number of concurrent runs (default 1)
+  -C, --concurrent int          The maximum number of concurrent runs. (default 1)
       --config string           Path of the config file.
-  -d, --dry-run                 Run without pushing changes or creating pull requests -f, --fetch-depth int         Limit fetching to the specified number of commits.
-Set to 0 for no limit (default 1)
+  -d, --dry-run                 Run without pushing changes or creating pull requests.
+  -f, --fetch-depth int         Limit fetching to the specified number of commits.
+Set to 0 for no limit. (default 1)
-      --fork                    Fork the repository instead of creating a new branch on the same owner --fork-owner string       If set, make the fork to defined one.
+      --fork                    Fork the repository instead of creating a new branch on the same owner.
+      --fork-owner string       If set, make the fork to defined one.
 Default behavior is for the fork to be on the logged in user.
       --git-type string         The type of git implementation to use.
                                 Available values: